Quick Page Links

 - Dill: Can be used in tea or sprinkled on food.
 (Two tsp of dill seed daily).

-- Garlic: It has been found that if a mother eats a lot of garlic, it gives the breast milk a nicer taste, which will increase the time a baby spends on the breast, therefore increasing breast milk production.
+- Garlic: It has been found that if a mother eats a lot of garlic, it gives the breast milk a nicer taste, increasing the time a baby spends on the breast, therefore increasing breast milk production.

 - Ginger (should not be taken with any other medication).